-Kilmarnock v Greenock Morton
+Kilmarnock held at home by Morton

 Post update

-Attempt saved.
-Callum Hendry (Kilmarnock) header from the centre of the box is saved in the top left corner.

 Attempt missed.
-Stephen McGinn (Kilmarnock) right footed shot from outside the box is just a bit too high.

-Attempt missed.
-Callum Hendry (Kilmarnock) right footed shot from outside the box is close, but misses the top right corner.
+Cameron Blues (Morton) right footed shot from outside the box misses to the right.

-Attempt saved.
-Scott Robinson (Kilmarnock) right footed shot from the right side of the box is saved in the centre of the goal.